 The California Transportation Commission voted this week to approve $2.7 billion in competitive funding to transportation projects across the state.
 The Commission approved all the SB 1 recommendations from April 25 , with only slight changes to project schedules.
-This means our region got ALL its recommended projects.
+This means our region got all its recommended projects funded.
 Along with SB 1 funds approved by CalSTA, projects benefiting our region were awarded nearly $800 million.

 Cleaning up to Spur Redevelopment

 EPA Awards $750,000 to City of Sacramento and $300,000 to West Sacramento through Brownfields Program

 The EPA has awarded $750,000 to the City of Sacramento for a brownfields revolving loan fund program that will be focused on the North Sacramento community.
 West Sacramento also received $300,000 from the EPA for brownfields assessments related to the Pioneer Bluff area.
 A brownfield site is an infill or redevelopment opportunity that is challenged by the contamination, or potential contamination, of a hazardous substance.
 The ability for cities and communities to safely cleanup these sites is essential to their eventual redevelopment, but is a time intensive and expensive process.

 The cities of Davis, Sacramento, and West Sacramento, in partnership with JUMP, have launched the largest pedal-assist bike share system in North America.
 The system launched with multiple rides from across the cities and then came together at a press conference at Raley field in West Sacramento.
 The celebration continued with a Maiden Voyage party at McKinley Park in Sacramento.